-The Museum of English Rural Life (MERL) Techniques Thesaurus was developed in 2017-18 and draws on external term lists and the MERL’s own terms for techniques.
-It is intended as a complete list for primary terms, with scope for further secondary terms to be added as appropriate secondary term lists are developed, e.g. for weaving […]
+The Museum of English Rural Life (MERL) Techniques Thesaurus was developed in 2017-18 and draws on external lists and MERL’s own terms.
+It is intended as a complete list for primary terms, with scope for further secondary terms to be added as appropriate secondary term lists are developed, e.g. for weaving technqiues.

 The Museum of English Rural Life (MERL) Materials Thesaurus was developed in 2017-18 and draws on external term lists and the MERL’s own terms for materials.
 It is intended as a complete list for primary terms, with some secondary and tertiary terms pre-populated.

-The Event Types Thesaurus from the Forum on Information Standards in Heritage (FISH) is a development of the ALGAO events wordlist.
-The thesaurus is an indexing tool to be used for recording archaeological and architectural investigative, data collection exercises; from intrusive interventions to non damaging survey events.
-Historic England, as part of the Forum on […]
+The Event Types Thesaurus from the Forum on Information Standards in Heritage is an indexing tool to be used for recording archaeological and architectural investigative, data collection exercises; from intrusive interventions to non damaging survey events.

-The Evidence Thesaurus from the Forum on Information Standards in Heritage (FISH) includes terminology covering the existing physical remains of a monument, or the means by which a monument has been identified where no physical remains exist.
-Historic England, as part of the Forum on Information Standards in Heritage (FISH), takes a leading role in setting […]
+The Evidence Thesaurus from the Forum on Information Standards in Heritage includes terminology covering the existing physical remains of a monument, or the means by which a monument has been identified where no physical remains exist.

-The Archaeological Sciences Thesaurus from the Forum on Information Standards in Heritage (FISH) is used for recording the techniques, recovery methods and materials associated with the archaeological sciences.
-Historic England, as part of the Forum on Information Standards in Heritage (FISH), takes a leading role in setting standards for recording the built and buried heritage. […]
+The Archaeological Sciences Thesaurus from the Forum on Information Standards in Heritage is used for recording the techniques, recovery methods and materials associated with the archaeological sciences.

-The Components Thesaurus from the Forum on Information Standards in Heritage (FISH) includes terminology covering divisions and structural elements of a building or monument, relating to the built or buried heritage.
-It also includes terms that describe areas and spaces, decorative features, fixtures and fittings, machinery and implied features (e.g. post hole, cartouche, truss).
-Historic England, as part […]
+The Components Thesaurus from the Forum on Information Standards in Heritage includes terminology covering divisions and structural elements of a building or monument, relating to the built or buried heritage.
+It also includes terms that describe areas and spaces, decorative features, fixtures and fittings, machinery and implied features.

-The Historic Aircraft Type Thesaurus from the Forum on Information Standards in Heritage (FISH) is an indexing tool to aid the recording of aircraft remains and crash sites, listing aircraft types by form, function and manufacturer.
-Historic England, as part of the Forum on Information Standards in Heritage (FISH), takes a leading role in setting […]
+The Historic Aircraft Type Thesaurus from the Forum on Information Standards in Heritage is an indexing tool to aid the recording of aircraft remains and crash sites, listing aircraft types by form, function and manufacturer.

-Nomenclature 4.0 for Museum Cataloging is an updated and expanded edition of Robert G. Chenhall’s system for classifying man-made objects, originally published in 1978.
 Nomenclature is the standard cataloguing tool for thousands of museums and historical organisations across the United States and Canada.
-Nomenclature is a hard-copy publication but you can follow the link on this […]
+It is currently a hard-copy publication only.

-The Index Nominum Genericorum is a collaborative project of the International Association for Plant Taxonomy (IAPT) and the Smithsonian Institution.
-It is a compilation of generic names published for all organisms covered by the International Code of Botanical Nomenclature, and also includes bibliographic citations and information about the typification and nomenclatural status of generic names. […]
+The Index Nominum Genericorum is a compilation of generic names published for all organisms covered by the International Code of Botanical Nomenclature, and also includes bibliographic citations and information about the typification and nomenclatural status of generic names.

 The Building Material Thesaurus from the Forum on Information Standards in Heritage (FISH) includes terms for construction materials for monuments relating to the built and buried heritage.